© Crown copyright 2021

-PPE is only effective if it’s used correctly.
-Public Health England has produced a number of resources that explain how PPE can be safely used to reduce the spread of infection.
-It is important that PAs take off PPE in the recommended order.
+PPE is only effective if it's used correctly.
+PHE has produced a number of resources that explain how PPE can be safely used to reduce the spread of infection.
+It’s important that PAs take off PPE in the recommended order.
 This helps to prevent self-contamination.
 See the guidance on how to put on and take off PPE safely.

 PPE is also only effective when combined with good hand hygiene (cleaning hands regularly and appropriately), covering your mouth when coughing or sneezing, avoiding touching your face with your hands and when following standard infection prevention and control precautions.

 Footwear covers are not a part of recommended PPE

 Footwear covers have not been included as part of PPE guidance for PAs or home care organisations.
 You can help to reduce any potential transmission by increased cleaning of floors and surfaces and keeping your house properly ventilated by opening windows whenever safe and appropriate.

 Safely using paper towels or hand towels

 There is no requirement for paper towels rather than hand towels.
 Individual hand towels, specific for each PA, can be used and should be washed and replaced frequently.
 Good hand hygiene and the correct use of PPE will reduce the potential for contamination.

 Where PAs are using paper towels after coming into contact with someone with COVID-19 symptoms, they can be disposed of in regular household waste, but should be double bagged.
 You should wait for 72 hours before removing the bag from your home and disposing it as normal.